renaissance-publishing/renaissance/content/chapters/28-building-characters.md

   - *Sacrifice* transfers a *wound* from someone else to you, so you can heal it.
 - *Jump* and *Group Jump* to remove fallen allies from a fight

 ### Playing a Healer

-As a healer, your job will be to support the more adventurous members of the party when they fall afoul of combat, or stressful situations.
+As a healer, your job will be to support the more adventurous members of the party when they fall afoul of combat, succumb to disease, collapse in blistering heat, break in fear, or are tormented by their demons.

 After a tense fight, wounds will need to be washed and sealed to keep infection at bay, and to bring combat-focused characters back to full strength.
-You can always heal an enemy who has yielded, or an incapacitated prisoner who has information that the party requires.
+You might also want to heal an enemy who has yielded, or an incapacitated prisoner who has information that the party requires.
 Anyone afflicted with poison will need antidotes to be mixed and dosed, and some will need to be brought down from the adrenaline rush with care.

 Other, more sedate adventures might still involve mental stresses, psionic attacks and mind control, questionable actions the adventurers are forced to undertake, phobias and fears… all of these require a deft touch and a shoulder to rest on.
 Healing mental stress is difficult, but is just as important as keeping bodies knitted together in the right situation.

 Unlike a combatant, infiltrator, or analyst, you can make an assassination fail after the fact, saving life is itself a unique skill that is well-respected the world over.

 Should it come up, though, never forget that the power to mend and repair life, also gives intimate awareness on how to influence it.
 Your medical knowledge also gives you the tools needed to remove threats in unexpected, or ethically troubling manners.

+#### Healing is Tough

+It's important to understand that healing in *Renaissance* is difficult, time-consuming, and imperfect.
+Without going over the rules for healing (see *Injury and Recover*), you should note that binding a wound is a 10-minute Task Action that requires a Medicine check — it's not something you can do *during* a fight.
+You also only get one attempt per wound, succeed or fail — this means that getting it right the first time is important!
+Your fellow players may not appreciate it if you're rolling against a 50 and only bind 2 of their 5 wounds.
+(You can attempt *surgery* on a wound that you failed to bind, but surgery is a *one hour* task action — it's not something you can easily attempt while the party is trying to chase a slave-trader through a hurricane in a coastal swamp.)

+You might wonder, "well, that's *wounds*; how do I heal DV?"
+There is no separate "heal DV" action: you get to heal some DV when you successfully bind a wound, and that's it.
+After that, it's natural healing.

+And bear in mind, DV and Wounds are both important.
+DV determines when a character is *disabled* or *dead*, but wounds can radically reduce a character's effectiveness even if they're at full DUR.
+(This is, in fact, fairly common for charactesr with Fast Healing.
+Even with Fast Healing, Wounds heal slowly, and they only heal after all DV has been healed; therefore, it's not uncommon for a Shifter or Clay Man to find themselves with 0 DV, but still crippled by their 5 wounds.
+For this reason, *binding wounds* can be important even for characters with Fast Healing.)

+If all else fails, your party may be forced to simply stop, rest and recover, using the rules for *long-term care*.
+This isn't always a bad idea; while some adventures are paced to take hours or days, others may be paced out over weeks or months.
+If the adventure already has time budgeted for over-land travel, crafting, or letting plots percolate, allowing the wounded several days to rest and recouperate may wise.
+(At times like this, healing potions can be very valuable.)

+#### Magic Only Helps a Little

+Can magic help?
+A little, certainly, but magic doesn't trivialize healing — by design.
+Magical healing takes two forms: the "Heal tree" powers and two healing potions.

+Healing potions mainly accelerate *natural* healing. the minor Healing Potion doubles your natural healing from 1 DV/day to 2 DV/day.
+While very useful for a character undergoing long-term care, this obviously will not return a wounded character to the fight in the short-term.
+The more expensive Moderate healing potion ups the rate to 1 DV/hour, and heals 1 wound in 12 hours.
+If the party has a day or two to recoup, this can be exceptionally useful — but it's *also* not going to get a character back in the fight quickly.

+The "Heal tree" powers can be, well, powerful, but they also have stark disadvantages.

+Perhaps the most obvious is that they involve *transferring* DV and wounds from the victim to the character using the powers; this can be a stressfull experience for the healer.
+It also involves the healer suffering wound penalties from transferred wounds until they're healed.
+(This does not necessarily prevent the Heal sleights from working, since they don't require checks to channel; however, it is something to be aware of, in case something interrupts the healing process before you're finished.)

+Also, remember that Fast Healing heals wounds slowly — and even the *Regrowth* power takes an hour per wound.

+This means that there's actually something of a trade-off between using the Heal slights and binding wounds.
+Binding only takes ten minutes per wound, but it may not completely heal all DV, and it can fail.
+Using all four of the Heal sleights will heal the target's DV fairly quickly, and there are no checks to fail — so, given time, if you aren't interrupted, it will guaranteeably succeed.
+And, usefully, the wounds aren't *bound*, but rather are *healed* completely.
+However, the Heal sleights take much longer to heal wounds, and they involve the *healer* being inflicted with greivous injury during the process.

+#### Emotional Healing is also important

+Besides physical wounds, characters can also succumb to *stress* and *trauma*.
+These are perhaps even more difficult to heal than DV and wounds; the Soothe skill can be used to provide emotional support, but this only heals either 3 or 1 SV per hour-long Task Action.
+(While this might seem slow, the *natural* rate of healing for Stress is 1 SV/day.)

+The *Down-time* sleight allows you to heal 1d10÷3 SV with a four-hour Task Action, and also provides you with several other useful benefits; however, there is no sleight analogous to "Transfer" that would allow you to absorb someone else stress.
+So, there isn't a magical alternative to the "Heal tree sleights" to allow you to heal SV.

 ### Types of Healer